Components can manage the content stored on Circuit Rhythm; Projects, Samples and Grid FX.

 When sending or receiving a pack you'll be asked which slot you'd like to use, the first slot is the internal memory, the remaining slots are for use with an SD card.

-The firmware tab will let you update the firmware on Circuit Rhythm.
-You'll see an exclamation point next to this tab if new firmware is available for your unit.
-You can also review release notes for the latest firmware here.
+The Update page will let you update the firmware on Circuit Rhythm.
+You can also review the release notes for the latest firmware here.